ARCTraining/swd2_git/_episodes/07-github.md

 - "`git pull` copies changes from a remote repository to a local repository."
 ---

-Version control really comes into its own when we begin to collaborate with other people.
-We already have most of the machinery we need to do this; the only thing missing is to copy changes from one repository to another.
+Version control really comes into its own when we use it to collaborate with other people.
+We already have most of the machinery we need to do this; the only thing missing is the ability to copy changes from one repository to another.

 Systems like Git allow us to move work between any two repositories.
-In practice, though, it's easiest to use one copy as a central hub, and to keep it on the web rather than on someone's laptop.
-Most programmers use hosting services like [GitHub](https://github.com), [BitBucket](https://bitbucket.org) or [GitLab](https://gitlab.com/) to hold those master copies; we'll explore the pros and cons of this in the final section of this lesson.
+In practice, though, it's easiest to use one copy as a central hub, and to keep that copy on the web rather than on someone's laptop.

+Most programmers use hosting
+services like [GitHub](https://github.com), [BitBucket](https://bitbucket.org) or
+[GitLab](https://gitlab.com/) to hold those master copies; we'll explore the pros and cons of this in the final section of this lesson.

 Let's start by sharing the changes we've made to our current project with the world.
-Log in to GitHub, then click on the icon in the top right corner to create a new repository called `planets`:
+Log in to GitHub, then click on the icon in the top right corner to create a new repository called `inflammation`:

 ![Creating a Repository on GitHub (Step 1)](../fig/github-create-repo-01.png)

-Name your repository "planets" and then click "Create Repository":
+Name your repository "inflamation" and then click "Create Repository":

 ![Creating a Repository on GitHub (Step 2)](../fig/github-create-repo-02.png)